costajob/db_kata/README.md

 * [Tests](#tests)

 ## Scope
 This program is the implementation of the in-memory database kata for the Python programming language.
+Check `OBJECTIVES.md` file form more details.

 ## Python
 The program works with Python versions equal or greater than 3.3 (since the `yield from` construct is used on the `query` module).